CA GROWN Blog

 We adore pears in my family-I’m guessing we could easily go through a few pounds in a day or so when they’re ripe!
 I love it when they’re so juicy that you make a huge mess while eating one. 🙂

 Today’s recipe is a sweet one, a pear clafoutis.
 Sounds so fancy right?
-It’s so simple to make, however, with pears enrobed in a custardy, souffle-like batter and baked up to perfection!
+It’s so simple to make, however, with pears enrobed in a custardy, soufflé-like batter and baked up to perfection!

 The sweet ginger glaze that gets brushed on the pears is the kicker.
-Paired with the mellow pear flavor and lovely baked souffle, it melts in your mouth, and is incredible with some vanilla bean ice cream on top!
+Paired with the mellow pear flavor and lovely baked soufflé, it melts in your mouth, and is incredible with some vanilla bean ice cream on top!

-Preheat your oven to 350°.
+Preheat your oven to 350°F.

-First, add all the batter ingredients (milk, sugar, eggs, vanilla, salt & flour) to a blender, and blend for 1 minute.
+Then, add all the batter ingredients (milk, sugar, eggs, vanilla, salt & flour) to a blender, and blend for 1 minute.

 Pour a small amount of the batter to your pan (about 1/4″ deep), then bake for 5 minutes.
-This will help the pears not sink to the bottom.

 For the sweet ginger glaze, first, peel and grate some ginger-about 1 tbsp.

-Peel and core 3 pears.
+Peel and core 3 large California pears.

 Slice into 1/4″ pieces, keeping the pear together if you wish to create the layout pictured.